raz-mon/Prometheus-AI/README.md

 There are many supplamentary methods you can run in order to manually control the data inserted, the forecasting method parameters etc.

-Some more execution options - TBD.
+Some more execution options - `TBD`.

 ## <ins>Useful links:</ins>